Vessel Digital Marketing

 1.2 Schedule.
 Vessel will begin work on the first business day following the contract date.
 Work will continue until the contract is terminated by either the Client or Vessel, pursuant to the terms of Section 6, Term and Termination.
 Vessel reserves the right to suspend services at any time during which the Client has failed to pay for one or more months of service.

-1.3 Payment.
-The Client will pay Vessel on a recurring monthly basis for all agreed upon Services as well as any deposits and/or fees as outlined in the provided quote.
+The Client will pay Vessel on a recurring monthly basis for all agreed upon Services, as well as any deposits and/or fees, as outlined in the provided quote or verbally discussed and agreed upon.
+Unless otherwise explicitly stated, all agreed-upon Services commence on the effective date of this Contract.

 1.5 Automatic Renewal.
 Vessel will automatically charge your credit card or bank account at the beginning of each billing period, so long as your Contract has not been cancelled.
-You acknowledge that the amount billed each month may vary for reasons such as promotional rates no longer being applied, changes in your subscription, changes in the amount of applicable sales tax or other reasons; and you authorize us to charge your credit card for such varying amounts.
+You acknowledge that the amount billed each month may vary for reasons such as promotional rates no longer being applied, changes in your subscription, changes in the amount of applicable sales tax or other reasons; and you authorize Vessel to charge your payment method(s) for such varying amounts.
 Vessel may also periodically preauthorize your credit card or bank account in anticipation of account or related charges.

 2. CLIENT RESPONSIBILITIES.

-2.2 Maintenance.
+2.2 CORE Performance.
 For the purposes of providing these Services, Client agrees to properly convey to Vessel the information that needs to be changed or added.

-(a) A detailed description of the product and/or services being advertised including information relevant to advertising such as cost, payment means, refund policy, etc.
+(a) To provide a detailed description of the product and/or services being advertised including information relevant to advertising such as cost, payment means, refund policy, etc.

-(b) An indication of the intended purpose of advertising, whether to promote a given product or service or raise brand or product awareness or both.
+(b) To provide an indication of the intended purpose of advertising, whether to promote a given product or service or raise brand or product awareness or both.

 3. CLIENT ACKNOWLEDGEMENTS.